BUCTSNC/STUAT-ScheduleIntersector/README.md

-# STUAT_SchuduleIntersector
+# STUAT_ScheduleIntersector
-A Schudule for student organization to intersect the time of members
+A Schedule for student organization to intersect the time of members

 ## 简介